How Many Watts Does a TV Use - Nature's Generator

 Although heating and cooling systems make up for the majority of a household's energy bill, commonly used appliances such as refrigerators, televisions, microwave, and dishwashers also add to your energy costs.
 And it’s key to know how much watts these electric devices consume so you can manage your electric consumption better and you can also determine how much electricity you require if you’re looking to backup power for your whole home, such as a solar generator.

-In this article, we’ll take a look at how many watts does a TV use, how can you compute its consumption and some useful energy-saving tips.
+In this article, we’ll take a look at how many watts does a tv use, how can you compute its consumption and some useful energy-saving tips.

 Let’s get onto it…